ImperialCollegeLondon/pyrealm/docs/source/pmodel/isotopic_discrimination.md

 depends on the photosynthetic pathway.

-The {mod}`~pyrealm.pmodel` module provides the {class}`~pyrealm.pmodel.CalcCarbonIsotopes` class, which takes the predicted optimal chi ($\chi$) and photosynthetic pathway from a fitted {class}`~pyrealm.pmodel.PModel` instance and predicts various isotopic discrimination and composition values.
+The {mod}`~pyrealm.pmodel` module provides the {class}`~pyrealm.pmodel.isotopes.CalcCarbonIsotopes` class, which takes the predicted optimal chi ($\chi$) and photosynthetic pathway from a fitted {class}`~pyrealm.pmodel.pmodel.PModel` instance and predicts various isotopic discrimination and composition values.

-The predictions from the {class}`~pyrealm.pmodel.CalcCarbonIsotopes` class are driven by variation in $\chi$.
-The examples below show predictions across a range of values of
-$\chi$.
-The sequence of $\chi$ values used is created by using the P Model to estimate
-$\chi$ across a temperature gradient, giving the range of $\chi$ values shown below for C3 and C4 plants.
+The predictions from the {class}`~pyrealm.pmodel.isotopes.CalcCarbonIsotopes` class are driven by variation in $\chi$.
+The examples below show predictions across a range of values of $\chi$.
+The sequence of $\chi$ values used is created by using the P Model to estimate $\chi$ across a temperature gradient, giving the range of $\chi$ values shown below for C3 and C4 plants.

 ```{code-cell}
 :tags: [hide-input]